 The agreements to avoid double taxation

-by foreign entities, all income earned by residents of third countries would be subject to taxation in this country and in their origin country, giving rise to double taxation.
+by foreign entities, all the gains earned by residents of other countries would be subject to taxation in this country and in their origin country, giving rise to double taxation.
 This situation can only be remedied through agreements between states with the main purpose of avoiding double taxation

 In international practice, there are three basic methods for the elimination of double taxation:

-Convention for the avoidance of double taxation will apply with priority over national law, whenever non-resident taxpayer fulfills the application of the convention.
-In this situation the state of residence will have exclusive jurisdiction to tax the income of the resident, including the income generated in the state in whose territory the taxpayer operates as non-resident.
+From the point of view of domestic tax law in parallel with the international tax regulations, it must be stated that the agreed provisions from the bilateral tax conventions prevail over the provisions of domestic law in case of conflict.
+The convention for the avoidance of double taxation will apply with priority over national law, whenever a non-resident taxpayer fulfills the application of the convention.
+In this situation, the state of residence will have exclusive jurisdiction to tax the income of the resident, including the income generated in the state in whose territory the taxpayer operates as non-resident.

-In opposite, the exception to this imperative rule is the situation where the non-resident does not meet the conditions stipulated by bilateral agreement or when such agreement does not exist, so only the source state (in whose territory the income realized is subject to taxation) applies the internal fiscal policy on the income earned by non-residents who operate on its territory.
+In opposite, the exception to this imperative rule is the situation where the non-resident does not meet the conditions stipulated by bilateral agreement or when such an agreement does not exist, so only the source state (in whose territory the income realized is subject to taxation) applies the internal fiscal policy on the income earned by non-residents who operate on its territory.

 Portugal has signed so far double tax agreements with the following states: South Africa, Germany, Algeria, Austria, Barbados, Belgium, Brazil, Bulgaria, Cape Verde, Canada, Chile, China, Cyprus, Colombia, Korea, Cuba, Denmark, United Arab Emirates, Slovenia, Spain, United States of America, Estonia, Finland, France, Greece, Guinea-Bissau, Netherlands, Hong Kong, Hungary, India, Indonesia, Ireland, Iceland, Israel, Italy, Japan, Kuwait, Latvia, Lithuania, Luxembourg, Macau, Malta, Morocco, Mexico, Mozambique, Norway, Panama, Pakistan, Peru, Poland, Qatar, UK, Czech Republic, Republic of Moldova, Slovak Republic, Republic of Uruguay, Romania, Russia, Singapore, Sweden, Switzerland, Timor –Leste, Tunisia, Turkey, Ukraine, Venezuela.